18F/handbook/docs/09-security/awareness.md

 ### Two-Factor Authenticators

 There are many hardware and software tools for creating secure "one time passwords" (OTP).
-Two that we frequently use internally are described below.
+Three that we frequently use internally are described below. *(Note that Google Authenticator is no longer recommended as it does not support encryoted cloud backup.)*

-Do not reply on SMS text messages for general two-factor authentication as it is less secure than others listed here.
+Do not rely on SMS text messages for general two-factor authentication as it is less secure than others listed here.
 At the time of this writing, however, setting up Two-Factor Authentication on your Google account initially requires SMS verification.
 This is OK, and also serves as a "TFA Backup" mechanism (be sure to see the essential section below on [Two-Factor Redundancy and TFA Backup Codes](#two-factor-redundancy-and-tfa-backup-codes)).

-#### Google Authenticator
+#### LastPass Authenticator

+* This provides tight integration with some apps, see: <https://lastpass.com/auth/>
+* For more info, see: <https://support.logmeininc.com/lastpass/help/lastpass-authenticator-lp030014>

+#### Authy

-* For installation instructions, see <https://support.google.com/accounts/answer/1066447>
+* For installation instructions (iPhone or Android), see: <https://authy.com/download/>
-* This page also has instructions for setting up 2-Step Verification for multiple Google accounts.
+* Guides for setting up Two-Factor Authentication: <https://authy.com/guides/>

 #### Yubikey

 Once set up, Yubikey greatly simplifies the process of Two-Factor Authentication.
 While at home, keep the key plugged into an unused USB port and simply touch the button if asked to authenticate.
+This saves time while enabling the strongest security.
 While on the road, the nearly indestructible Yubikey attaches easily to your keychain.

 * See CivicActions' [Yubikey page](./yubikey/README.md)
 * See Yubikey documentation on how to use TFA with: [GMail](https://www.yubico.com/why-yubico/for-individuals/gmail-for-individuals/), [LastPass](https://www.yubico.com/why-yubico/for-individuals/password-managers/lastpass/), and [GitHub](https://www.yubico.com/why-yubico/for-individuals/github/)

+While Yubikey is the easiest to use on a daily basis, it does not have cloud backup so you'll either have to buy a second Yubikey (the author of this page has three!) and/or be sure that you have set up [Two-Factor Redundancy and TFA Backup Codes](#two-factor-redundancy-and-tfa-backup-codes).

 ### Partial List of TFA Services